josephbjr3/vscode_full_stack/Candy_Museum/README.md

-This project utilizes bootstrap create a website that creatively displays photos and text.
+This project utilizes bootstrap and meadia queries to creatively display photos and text.

 To view the HTML I started with, view the "index_starter.html" file.
 I did not write this code.